y1n0/javascript-styleguide/react/README.md

 ## Naming

   - **Extensions**: Use `.jsx` extension for React components. eslint: [`react/jsx-filename-extension`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md)
-  - **Filename**: Use PascalCase for filenames.
-E.g., `ReservationCard.jsx`.
+  - **Filename**: File names must be all lowercase and may include underscores (_) or dashes (-), but no additional punctuation.
+Follow the convention that your project uses.
+E.g., `reservation-card.jsx`.
   - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad
     import reservationCard from './ReservationCard';

+    // bad
+    import ReservationCard from './reservationCard';

-    // good
+    // goog
-    import ReservationCard from './ReservationCard';
+    import ReservationCard from './reservation-card';

     // bad
     const ReservationItem = <ReservationCard />;